eldoy/html6/docs/PROMPT.md

 - Can upgrade or replace native HTML tags
 - Add your own tags, or use as a design language, through components
 - Expression literals in brackets {{...}} which lets you output data sent into your function
-- Pipes for your template literals
+- Pipes for your template literals, future proof |> syntax
 - Attributes for if elsif else that take Javascript expressions
 - Map attribute for looping data arrays
 - Uses normal .html extension, templates are 100% valid HTML